eclipse-tractusx/tutorial-resources/mxd/2_MXD_Setup.md

 # Basic dataspace setup

-The "MXD" dataspace initially consists of several components: `Alice` and `Bob` (two Tractus-X EDC connectors), a `vault` instance each, a Postgres database, a Managed Identity Wallet app, a Keycloak instance. `Alice` and `Bob` will be our dataspace participants.
-Each of them stores their secrets in their "private" vault instance, and there is a shared Postgres server, where each of them has a database.
-MIW and Keycloak are "central" components, they only exist once and are accessible by all participants.
+The "MXD" dataspace initially consists of several components: `Alice` and `Bob` (two Tractus-X EDC connectors), a Vault instance each, a Postgres database, a Managed Identity Wallet app, a Keycloak instance. `Alice` and `Bob` will be our dataspace participants.
+Each of them stores their secrets in their respective vault instances, and there is a shared Postgres server, where each of them has a database.
+MIW and Keycloak are central components, they only exist once and are accessible by all participants.

 For the most bare-bones installation of the dataspace, execute the following commands in a shell: